-Individuals with intellectual and developmental disabilities are equal to all persons and enjoy basic human rights, among them life, freedom, and the pursuit of happiness.
-They have choices about where they live, work, learn, play, pursue their spiritual beliefs, are respected and receive the supports they need.
+Individuals with intellectual and developmental disabilities are equal to all persons and enjoy fundamental human rights, including life, freedom, and the pursuit of happiness.
+They have choices about where they live, work, learn, play, pursue their spiritual beliefs, are respected, and receive the supports they need.